tordona/Ymir/apps/ymdasm/README.md

   When disassembling from a file, <offset> specifies the offset from the start of the file and <length> determines the number of bytes to disassemble.
+  Both parameters are specified in hexadecimal.
-  <length> is rounded down to the nearest multiple of the opcode size.
+  <length> is truncated down to the nearest multiple of the opcode size.
   If <offset> is omitted, ymdasm disassembles from the start of the file.
   If <length> is omitted, ymdasm disassembles until the end of the file.